dgoenrique/dgoenrique/README.md

 # Hello there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 My name is **Diego Enrique**.
-I am a Computer Science undergraduate student at Universidade Federal de Goiás (<a href="https://www.ufg.br/">UFG</a>) in Goiânia, Brazil.
+I am an undergraduate student in Computer Science at the Federal University of Goiás (<a href="https://www.ufg.br/">UFG</a>), in Goiânia, Brazil.
-I enjoy learning more about management and data, and I believe that data-driven applications can bring greater ease to the lives of people and businesses.
+Currently, I am learning more about management, data analysis, and data science.

+Feel free to contact me 😄.

 #### Other things about me: